chaseruskin/legoHDL/README.md

 The command will not run unless you are inside the directory of the block you want to export.

 The recipe file will be located within the block's folder in the folder called "build".
+I will add a .gitignore file to exclude the build directory from my block's git tracking.

 It also prints out helpful information regarding the hierarchal structure.